LittleDan9/markdown-manager/.github/instructions/copilot-filebrowser.instructions.md

-# AI Agent FileBrowser Guidelines
+# AI Agent FileBrowser Guidelines - HISTORICAL PRE-UNIFICATION

 applyTo: "frontend/src/components/shared/FileBrowser/**/*", "frontend/src/components/file/**/*", "frontend/src/services/providers/**/*"

+**⚠️ IMPORTANT**: This document describes the **pre-unification architecture** that is being replaced.

+**FOR CURRENT IMPLEMENTATION**: See `#file:copilot-unification.instructions.md` for the unified architecture being implemented.

 **See also**: `.github/copilot-development.instructions.md` for development environment setup (Docker, HMR, database access)

 ---

-## FileBrowser Architecture: Unified Multi-Source File Navigation
+## Historical Context: Pre-Unification FileBrowser Architecture

+This document preserves the original FileBrowser architecture design for historical reference and to understand the complexity that the unified architecture is solving.

 The FileBrowser system provides **unified file browsing across multiple data sources** (local documents, GitHub repositories) with consistent UI patterns.
 Critical architectural patterns: